wayhome/flask-cn/docs/quickstart.rst

 Besides the request object there is also a second object called :class:`~flask.session` that allows you to store information specific to a user from one request to the next.
-This is implemented on top of cookies for you and signes the cookies cryptographically.
+This is implemented on top of cookies for you and signs the cookies cryptographically.
 What this means is that the user could look at the contents of your cookie but not modify it, unless he knows the secret key used for signing.

 In order to use sessions you have to set a secret key.
 Here is how sessions work::

-    from flask import session, redirect, url_for, escape
+    from flask import Flask, session, redirect, url_for, escape, request

+    app = Flask(__name__)

     @app.route('/')
     def index():